seetohjinwei/StackC/README.md

 ## TODO

 - `stackc.c` debug flag to print stack after each operation
-- Power (exponent)
 - Bitwise operations
 - Rule 110 program
-- declaration of constants and small arrays instead of `mem`?
 - read input?

-- printing to stdout have no new line, no space at the end

-- reverse N items (0 for everything) on the stack (in stdlib?)
 - have access to a second stack?

 import/include files so we can actually import and use the stdlib.stc!!!